 - Resid hydrocracker - Cracks vacuum resid while injecting hydrogen to form a mix of lighter products, also favoring diesel

-- Reformer - Changes the moleculer structure of heavy naphtha through creating more aromatics, naphthenic rings and isomers to raise octane for blending into gasoline
+- Reformer - Changes the molecular structure of heavy naphtha through creating more aromatics, naphthenic rings, and isomers to raise octane for blending into gasoline

-- C4 isomerization - Changes to molecular structure of butane to make isobutane
+- C4 isomerization - Changes the molecular structure of butane to make isobutane

 - C5/C6 isomerization - Changes the molecular structure of light naphtha to increase the isomers and raise its octane for gasoline blending